Inedo/inedo-docs/BuildMaster/platforms/java/junit.md

  1. Ensure the Java extension is installed
  2. A configuration variable named `$JavaPath` exists and is configured to point to the `java` executable (`java.exe` on Windows)

-An example build plan that gets source, runs tests, and packages a JAR using Maven is as follows [[ATTN: RICH - Maven?? not JUnit?]]:
+An example build plan that gets source, compiles the source using Maven, and runs JUnit tests is as follows:

 ```
 GitHub::Get-Source